wazuh/wazuh-agent/docs/dev/build-packages.md

 **Example Usage:**
-1. Build a package with `wazuh-agent_4.9.0-0_windows_0ceb378` name without signing it:
+1. Build a package with `wazuh-agent_5.0.0-0_windows_0ceb378` name without signing it:

 ```
-$ ./generate_wazuh_msi.ps1 -MSI_NAME wazuh-agent_4.9.0-0_windows_0ceb378 -SIGN no
+$ ./generate_wazuh_msi.ps1 -MSI_NAME wazuh-agent_5.0.0-0_windows_0ceb378 -SIGN no
 ```

 # Workflows

-Packages can also be built using GHA Workflows from the Github interface which let manually set every avaialble field as seen in the following links:
+Packages can also be built using GHA Workflows from the GitHub interface which let manually set every available field as seen in the following links:

 [Linux Packages WF](https://github.com/wazuh/wazuh-agent/actions/workflows/5_builderpackage_agent-linux.yml)